 Wellness and Nutrition

-Kristin’s career began in Washington, D.C. where she assisted in lobbying efforts for Medical Nutrition Therapy reform on behalf of the American Dietetic Association Policy and Advocacy group.
+Kristin’s career began in Washington, DC, where she assisted in lobbying efforts for medical nutrition therapy reform on behalf of the American Dietetic Association Policy and Advocacy group.
 She then went on to become the regional coordinator of the Hearts N Parks program in Montgomery County, Maryland.
-During her time there, she designed, implemented, and measured health promotion programs within the Washington, D.C. metro area.
+During her time there, she designed, implemented, and measured health promotion programs within the Washington, DC metro area.
 Kristin then returned to Ohio to work for the Cleveland Clinic’s Department of Cardiovascular Genetics.
-She eventually became the lead Dietitian in the Cleveland Clinic Wellness Institute.
+She eventually became the lead dietitian in the Cleveland Clinic Wellness Institute.
 In addition, she serves on Dr. Oz’s medical advisory board as well as the advisory board for Lose it!

 Internal Family Systems

 Dr. Richard Schwartz began his career as a family therapist and an academic at the University of Illinois at Chicago.
-There he discovered that family therapy alone did not achieve full symptom relief, and in asking patients why he learned that they were plagued by what they called “parts.”
+There he discovered that family therapy alone did not achieve full symptom relief, and in asking patients why, he learned that they were plagued by what they called “parts.”
 These patients became his teachers as they described how their parts formed networks of inner relationship that resembled the families he had been working with.
-He also found that as they focused on and, thereby, separated from their parts, they would shift into a state characterized by qualities like curiosity, calm, confidence and compassion.
-He called that inner essence the self and was amazed to find it even in severely diagnosed and traumatized patients.
+Dr. Schwartz also found that as they focused on and, thereby, separated from their parts, they would shift into a state characterized by qualities like curiosity, calm, confidence and compassion.
+He called that inner essence “the self” and was amazed to find it even in severely diagnosed and traumatized patients.